NordicSemiconductor/pc-nrfconnect-ble/README.md

 ## Working with appmodules

 This project is split into multiple [appmodules](doc/README.md) inside the `packages` directory.
-When running `npm start` from the root directory, the appmodule loader will be started.
+When running `yarn start` from the root directory, the appmodule loader will be started.
 When choosing an appmodule, a *pre-built version* of that appmodule will be loaded.
-If you modify the code, it will not have any effect unless you `npm run build` the appmodule and restart the application.
+If you modify the code, it will not have any effect unless you `yarn run build` the appmodule and restart the application.

-When working with appmodules it is normally recommended to navigate to the appmodule directory before running `npm start`.
+When working with appmodules it is normally recommended to navigate to the appmodule directory before running `yarn start`.
 When doing this, the application will hot-reload any changes that are made to the code, providing instant feedback during development.

     cd packages/nrfconnect-appmodule-ble
-    npm start
+    yarn start

 ## Testing

 Unit testing of all packages can be performed by running:

-    npm test
+    yarn test

-Testing of individual packages can be done by navigating to the package directory before running `npm test`:
+Testing of individual packages can be done by navigating to the package directory before running `yarn test`:

     cd packages/nrfconnect-appmodule-ble
-    npm test
+    yarn test

 ## Creating release packages
 Scripts have been included in the repo to create release packages.
 Different artifacts will be created depending on the type of operating system: